tlwilliams895/curriculum-docs/src/curriculum/making-videos.rst

 -  It's okay to mess up.
 If you make a mistake, take a moment, make a note of what needs to be edited, back up, and continue.
 -  It can be a good thing to work through an error or bug in the lesson; this normalizes the situation for learners.
 If learners only see you going through examples perfectly, with no mistakes, then they get the impression that more experienced developers never make mistakes.
--  As you go, describe what you're going to do at a high level before doing it.
-This helps learners understand and follow along.
+-  As you go, describe what you are going to do at a high level before doing it.
+This helps learners understand the objective and follow along.
--  Create a branch or tag for the final (and optionally starting) code from the lesson, to link to within the lesson page.
+-  Create a branch or tag for the final (and, optionally, starting) code from the lesson to link to within the lesson page.

 Publishing
 ----------